 This volume also establishes the four very different personalities that the Rose Knights have, as well as how they interact with Anise.
 Over the course of this volume, I found myself thinking that Kaede may potentially be interested in Anise.
 And right now, Mitsuki is rather aloof and doesn’t want to acknowledge Anise being the Rose Princess, but I have a feeling that somewhere later in the series, he’ll start changing his mind.

 When it comes to the drawing style, there’s no mistaking that Kiss of the Rose Princess is a shojo manga.
-Every male character that’s introduced in this volume, whether a teenager or an adult, has a “bishonen” look to them.
+Every male character that’s introduced in this volume, whether a teenager or an adult, has a “bishonen” (beautiful boy) look to them.
 In fact, as I read this, I couldn’t help but think that Mitsuru and Seiran were based off of a couple of characters in Revolutionary Girl Utena (Touga and Miki, respectively).
-In fact, the focus on roses in this series also made me think of Revolutionary Girl Utena and I started wondering if perhaps that anime potentially served as some kind of inspiration for Kiss of the Rose Princess.
+Also, the focus on roses in this series also made me think of Revolutionary Girl Utena and I started wondering if perhaps that anime potentially served as some kind of inspiration for Kiss of the Rose Princess.

 I have to admit that when I read the description for this volume on the back of the book, I was skeptical as to whether or not I would enjoy Kiss of the Rose Princess.
 As I read Volume One, though, I was surprised to find myself enjoying it.
 There was just enough here to pique my interest and to amuse me early on that it made me want to keep on reading the volume and not want to put it down.
 There’s a lot of potential here, and hopefully the series can maintain its premise and this tone of storytelling throughout its run.